ForgeRock/modernize-accelerators/forgerock-am-siteminder-migration-sso-jit/README.md

 <br>

 ## 5. Extending and Customizing
 Any changes you need to make to adapt to a specific legacy system can be done in the provided sample nodes.
 To make changes, start by importing the project you downloaded from GitHub (/forgerock-am-siteminder-migration-sso-jit/openam-modernize-siteminder-auth-nodes) in your preferred IDE.
-The node classes and additional files are described in <b>Chapter 3.3 - Tree Nodes</b>.
+The node classes and additional files are described in <b>Chapter 3.4 - Tree Nodes and services</b>.

 ## 6. Troubleshooting Common Problems
 + <b>Problem:</b> Changes in configuration don't show up in the AM console after deployment.<br>